skip to main content

 Student Code of Conduct

-The Howard County Public School System (HCPSS) is committed to providing a safe, engaging and supportive learning environment where all policies are enforced fairly and consistently.
-HCPSS policies and regulations emphasize instruction and rehabilitation rather than punishment and are designed to foster and reward appropriate behavior and keep students connected to school so they can graduate college and career ready.
+The Howard County Public School System (HCPSS) is committed to providing a safe, engaging and supportive learning environment for all students.
+HCPSS policies and regulations emphasize instruction and restoration rather than punishment.
+They are designed to foster a sense of belonging, affirm positive behaviors, and ensure all students are college, career, and community ready.
+HCPSS strives to enforce all policies equitably.

-The HCPSS Student Code of Conduct provides a framework to support behavioral goals and disciplinary policies.
+The HCPSS Student Code of Conduct provides a framework for behavioral goals and disciplinary policies.
 All students are expected to be aware of and abide by this Student Code of Conduct.
 Parents/guardians are encouraged to read the Student Code of Conduct carefully and to discuss the information with their children.
-HCPSS employees will follow the Student Code of Conduct when supporting students and determining consequences for violations.
+HCPSS employees will follow HCPSS Policies and Student Code of Conduct when supporting students and determining consequences for violations.
+Students and parents/guardians will be informed of the HCPSS Student Code of Conduct and the provisions of Policy 9200 Student Discipline on an annual basis.

 HCPSS Student, Staff, Family and Community Commitments